tomerud/Freshlens/backend/README.md

   - `date_entered` (DATE, NOT NULL) – Date when the record was created.

-## Main Files
+## API endpoints

 ### `module_connect.py`
-Listens for camera updates and applies changes to the database—adding new items, removing items, or updating item properties (like refined expiry dates) as needed.
+This file establish the websocket connection with the CV module, and applies changes to the database accordingly - adding items, removing or updating (the expiration date) as necessary based on the information from the cameras.

-### `handle_item_update.py`
-This script is invoked by `module_connect.py` to process camera updates.
-It implements the logic for inserting, updating, or archiving items based on the camera’s new data by comparing current database items with the incoming update.

 ### `chat.py`
 Uses OpenAI’s API to generate two recipes based on the given inventory, emphasizing ingredients nearing expiration.
 It loads the API key from environment variables using dotenv, constructs a detailed prompt (including the current date and inventory data), and calls the GPT‑3.5‑turbo model to generate and return the recipes.
+Since we have used OpenAI api, you will need to replace it with your own api key.

 ### `camera_routes.py`
 Provides an endpoint (`/add_camera`) to add a new camera record.
 It validates the input and inserts the camera data into the database.